ajorgensen89/api_5/README.md

 <img src="frontend/src/assets/images/readme-images-frontend/contactform.png" width=30%>
 <br>

-### Reviews.
+### Review Thread.

-Users will be able to leave reviews on other Users profile pages as feedback.
-This increases user experience by being able to review a particular User they following or have voted for a blurb they like.
-Users can share comments about the blurbs users post and can review profiles themselves.<br>
+People will be able to leave a running chat thread between all Users who are logged in.
+This increases user experience by being able to send reviews or just 'chat' about their profiles or the Users themselves.
+This engages all the Users to see each others threads so noone is left out and it does not have to be related to any blurbs.
+Threads are related to all people using the website.<br>
+This can only be viewed and used on the profile pages Users have.<br>

+The user will be able to see when the last thread took place so they can join in the chat or see that the thread is, for example, 1 hour, 2hour or 1 day old as the date and time fields are set in the review users model to show more accurate times.
+A chat might have occured, if the users in the ongoing thread are in another country, it would state the last thread review was 12 hours ago or 2 days ago.<br>

 <br>